waqaswahid1/hyper402/README.md

-# Hyper402 - x402 Facilitator for HyperEVM
+# Hyper402 - x402 Facilitator for HyperEVM (and friends)

 ![Hyper402](./hyper402.png)

-**Hyper402 is the first x402 payment facilitator for HyperEVM**, enabling API services and content providers to monetize their offerings and receive onchain payments on HyperEVM
+**Hyper402 is the first x402 payment facilitator for HyperEVM**, enabling API services and content providers to monetize their offerings and receive onchain payments on HyperEVM.
+The facilitator, demo API, and Next.js client now share a single `CHAIN_CONFIGS` runtime so you can point the entire stack at *any* EIP-3009-compatible EVM chain (Base Sepolia, Base mainnet, Polygon Amoy, custom rollups, etc.) without touching the code.
+Polygon Amoy is the out-of-the-box default.

 **built for the HyperEVM Hackathon hosted by Looping Collective & StakingRewards at Devconnect Buenos Aires, November 2025**